The Large Polygon Shaper - Page 2

-Possibly made by Messrs Hunters Ltd. of 16-18 St. Bride Street, London, EC4 and looking rather like the swing-head "Bradley", the Polygon may have been in production circa 1900 to 1930.
-Thought to have been purchased by a previous owner in 1919, the machine has unusually pleasing lines with the crank assembly (normally just prosaic lengths of rod or flat bar), elegantly waisted and the operating arm having the maker's name cast in and its outer end formed into a curved hand grip.
+Made by Messrs Hunters Ltd. of 16-18 St. Bride Street, London, EC4 and looking rather like the swing-head "Bradley", the Polygon may have been in production circa 1900 to 1930.
+Thought to have been purchased by a previous owner in 1919, the first example shown below has unusually pleasing and clean lines with the crank assembly (normally just prosaic lengths of rod or flat bar), elegantly waisted and the operating arm having the maker's name cast in and its outer end formed into a curved hand grip.

-With a stroke of 6 inches and a robust 10-inch by 9-inch table (with three T-slots) sufficient capacity was provided to complete most model engineering jobs.
-The tool slide can be pivoted on the end of the ram - it is held in place by a long through-bolt- and power cross feed provided by a snail cam and ratchet assembly, the amount of indexing being adjustable by varying the position of the pivoting arm carrying the striker pin.
+On both types, the tool slide could be pivoted on the end of the ram - and was held in place by a long through-bolt--power cross feed being provided by a snail cam and ratchet assembly, the amount of indexing being adjustable by varying the position of the pivoting arm carrying the striker pin.

-If you have a "Polygon" the writer would be interested to hear from you
+Other Polygon shapers also though to have been offered and, if you have one, the writer would be interested to hear from you..

 Other small hand-operated shapers available during the 20th century included the Adept, Alexander, Arrow, Benson, Boynton, Bradley, E.W.Cowell, Drummond, Flexispeeed, George-Adams-Pittler, Graves, Liverpool Castings & Tool Supply, Omerod, Perfecto, Polygon, Portass, Rapid-Lime, Robblak, and Tom Senior.